BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

 This section contains information on key parameters from the files `parameters.yml`, `constants.yml` from `conf/base/` directory as well as yml files in `conf/base/parameters/` subdirectory, namely  `data_split.yml` file.
 Due to the volume of parameters, we will only include a selection for illustrative purposes.
 These files can be found in `conf/base/` directory.

-## Explanation on the purpose of yml files placement locations
+### Placement of configuration files

 There are two separate folder placements of yml files, namely in `conf/base/` and `conf/base/parameters`.
 Yml files placed in `conf/base` folder is primarily shared across different Kedro pipeline modules, to facilitate single configuration entrypoint that can be used across the entire pipeline.
 As for yml files in `conf/base/parameters`, they are identified by its module name naming convention (e.g `data_split.yml` in current context) governs the configuration control for a specific pipeline module, so as to facilitate possible experimentations of values.

-## Key Parameters in the `parameters.yml` file.
+## Key Parameters in `parameters.yml`

 This sub-section outlines the key parameters in the `parameters.yml` configuration file that control different aspects of the data pipeline.
 The file is divided into several sections, each dealing with a specific part of the pipeline.
-Here's a breakdown:

-### Configurations for various modules

-**Data Loader Configurations**
+### Data Loader

 - Not applicable

-**Data Preprocessing Configurations**
+### Data Preprocessing

 | Parameter | Type | Description | Default Value |
 | --- | --- | --- | --- |
 | `start_date` | `str` | Data start in `yyyy-mm-dd` format. | '2021-01-01' |